Czech record-level mortality data by vaccination status (part 4) - sars2.net

 Kirsch's resurrected claim that people were not allowed to choose if they got a Moderna or Pfizer vaccine

-On August 28th 2024 UTC when Kirsch was on InfoWars, he resurrected his old claim that people were not allowed to choose if they got a Moderna or Pfizer vaccine: "The only difference in the Czech Republic between getting a Pfizer shot and a Moderna shot is just pure luck.
+However in August 2024 when Kirsch was on InfoWars, he resurrected his old claim that people were not allowed to choose if they got a Moderna or Pfizer vaccine.
+He said: "The only difference in the Czech Republic between getting a Pfizer shot and a Moderna shot is just pure luck.
 It was... you weren't allowed to choose, you were just assigned a brand.
 So it's effectively like the world's largest randomized trial." [https://x.com/RealAlexJones/status/1828912865107231096, time 45:51]

-When Kirsch asked me to show evidence that people were allowed to choose which vaccine type they got, I showed him that there was a dropdown menu for choosing your preferred vaccine type in a form for registering a vaccination appointment: [https://ockodoc.mzcr.cz/wp-content/uploads/2023/07/manual_crs.pdf; translated with Yandex]
+When I called Kirsch out for his comments on InfoWars, he asked me to show evidence that people were allowed to choose which vaccine type they got.
+But I showed him that there was a dropdown menu for choosing your preferred vaccine type in a form for registering a vaccination appointment: [https://ockodoc.mzcr.cz/wp-content/uploads/2023/07/manual_crs.pdf; translated with Yandex]

 However I don't know if people were not initially allowed to choose the vaccine type, because an article dated May 2021 said: "You cannot currently choose which vaccine to get.
 Odds are you will get the Pfizer/BioNTech vaccine, as that one so far has been the most widely available, accounting for about three-fourths of the deliveries." [https://www.expats.cz/czech-news/article/vaccination-in-the-czech-republic-all-you-need-to-know]